Adelodunpeter25/ContactFast/README.md

 ---

-**Built with ❤️ for developers who want simple contact forms without the hassle.**
+**Built by developers for developers who want simple contact forms without the hassle.**